 I've said it before, and I'll say it again: One inevitable side effect of life as a beauty editor is an unavoidable (yet steadily increasing) skepticism toward any and all beauty products.
 But let me be clear.
 It's not that I'm any less interested or intrigued by what comes across my desk or inbox.
-It's just that after a certain amount of time (like, oh, maybe one week into the job), I realized it's theoretically impossible for each and every product to live up to the skin-, game-, and life-changing hype brands want me to believe or promote.
+It's just that after a certain amount of time (like, oh, maybe one week into the job), I realized it's theoretically impossible for each and every product to live up to the skin-, game-, and life-changing hype brands want us to believe.

-While there are countless products that do, indeed, get my blood pumping with anticipation and excitement, there are just as many I'm far from keen on.
+While there are countless products that do get my blood pumping with anticipation and excitement, there are just as many I'm far from keen on.

-Late last year, I had the opportunity to sit down with Professor Augustinus Bader himself to learn more about the launch and to get my first peek (and personal trial) of the cream currently making waves in both fields of science and skin.
-Here's the gist of what I learned: Bader (a German physician, scientist, professor, and researcher who is considered to be one of the world's leading stem cell and biomedical pioneers in the realm of medical and healing treatments) currently holds over 200 patents and has authored 180-plus peer-reviewed papers.
+In late 2018, I had the opportunity to sit down with Professor Augustinus Bader himself to learn more about the launch and to get my first peek (and personal trial) of the cream currently making waves in both fields of science and skin.
+Here's the gist of what I learned: Bader (a German physician, scientist, professor, and researcher who is considered one of the world's leading stem cell and biomedical pioneers in the realm of medical and healing treatments) currently holds over 200 patents and has authored over 180 peer-reviewed papers.

 And while the majority of his 30-year career has been devoted to research in the aforementioned fields, he's now expanding his findings and innovations to the skincare industry.
 (Lucky us, right?)